 Beyond that, broken links are also a waste of link equity.
 For example, if you have a broken internal link from one blog post to another, you’re not getting the SEO benefit of that internal link, which is a negative for your SEO efforts.

 Five Ways How to Fix Broken Links

 Ok, so broken links are bad for your site.
 Now it’s time to answer the important question – how can you fix broken links?

 Over the next sections, we’ll cover five ways how to fix broken links.
 You can click below to jump straight to a specific section or read through all five methods:

 - Web-Based SEO Audit Tool

 - Broken Link Checker WordPress Plugin – we do not recommend this method, though we will still include it in the post with some disclaimers

-The first method we recommend to find and fix broken links in WordPress is to use a web-based SEO audit tool.
-Two of the most popular ones are Ahrefs and SEMrush.
-Both of them include very powerful site audit tools in which you can automatically scan your WordPress site for errors.
+The first method we recommend to find and fix broken links is to use a web-based SEO audit tool.
+Three of the most popular ones are Ahrefs, SEMrush, and Sitechecker.
+All of them include very powerful site audit tools in which you can automatically scan your site for errors.

 Ahrefs actually a couple of different places you can find broken links.

 Option 1 – Find Broken Links with the Ahrefs Audit Tool